-Marian Allen has had poetry and short stories published in small anthologies, in on-line magazines, print magazines, on electronic disk, on the labels of coffee cans and on the wall of an Indian restaurant.
+Marian Allen has had poetry and short stories published in small anthologies, in on-line magazines, print magazines, in ebooks, on the labels of coffee cans and on the wall of an Indian restaurant.
+Her novels include the fantasy trilogy SAGE; science fiction “comedy of bad manners” SIDESHOW IN THE CENTER RING; and YA/NA paranormal suspense A DEAD GUY AT THE SUMMERHOUSE.
+She is part-owner and Editorial Manager of Per Bastet Publications LLC.
 Free stories, surrealist poetry, recipes and food history columns can be viewed at Marian Allen’s Fiction Site, MarianAllen.com.

 Jeannine Baumgartle writes poetry and fiction.
 Her work has appeared in publications such as Literally, the newsletter for Writers’ Center of Indianapolis, The Flying Island, Studio, a journal of Christians Writing (an Australian publication), Alive Magazine, and several volumes of Southern Indiana Writers’ Indian Creek Anthology.
 She was twice selected to read at the Indianapolis Museum of Art, and received a weekend residency at Mary Anderson Center for the Arts for her poetry.

 Sara Deurell is a writer and freelance editor living in Louisville, Kentucky.
-She has written a number of short stories and is currently marketing her first novel.
+Her first novel, THE LIFE AND DEATH (BUT MOSTLY THE DEATH) OF ERIKA FLYNN was published in 2014.
+She has written numerous short stories.
 Her artwork and short stories have appeared in a few of SIW’s anthologies.
 She blogs at Sara D vs Reality.
-She is a freelance editor, as well; her freelance editing web site is — wait for it — Sara Deurell, Freelance Editor.
+She is a freelance editor, as well; her freelance editing web site is — wait for it — Sara Deurell, Freelance Editor

 Dirk Griffin, also known as The Invisible Man.
 Dirk is seldom among us in reality, but reality has never been our strong suit, anyway.
 His contributions are always appreciated, and his presence is unflaggingly sought by the group, his family, a passel of friends, a gaggle of enemies, creditors, and a plethora of nodding acquaintances.
 He has written theatre reviews for Arts Kentuckiana, had a script produced for Public Access Television, and has written music/lyrics and/or scripts for several musicals.
 Bunbury Theatre of Louisville, Kentucky, selected one of Griffin’s plays to include in their 2001 15th Anniversary 15 Minute Play Festival, where Rick Mattingly of LEO Magazine called it “one of the strongest plays in the festival.”